Juniper/contrail-controller/src/config/device-manager/device_schema/juniper/readme.txt

-#  Schema to APIs are generated using the following python lib
+#  Schema to APIs are generated using the following python lib.
 #     https://pypi.python.org/pypi/generateDS
 #
 #  Help document which describes the usage of Generated Python API